nxgre78/demo-repo/README.md

 # Local Development

-1. Open index.html in you rbrowser.
+1. Open index.html in you browser.